How To Become A Fire Marshal

 Why Become A Fire Marshal

-On any given day, fire marshals test fire equipment, sprinklers, and alarms; review and approve emergency evacuation plans; manage arson investigative files; manage burn permit requests and oversee controlled burns; evaluate the safety of fuel storage tanks and air compressors; and much more.
+Fire marshals test fire equipment, sprinklers, and alarms; review and approve emergency evacuation plans; manage arson investigative files; manage burn permit requests and oversee controlled burns; evaluate the safety of fuel storage tanks and air compressors; and much more.
 On the investigative side, fire marshals work closely with other professionals, such as law enforcement, chemists, engineers, and legal experts.
 They often act as a police detective, carrying with them the power to arrest and a firearm.
 Fire marshals work to determine the cause of any fire, and they often testify in a court of law.

 Because fire marshals play such an important role in the public, they must maintain superior qualifications: